bpftrace/bpftrace/docs/language.md

 The above script has two action blocks and a total of 3 probes.

-The first action block uses the special `BEGIN` probe, which fires once during `bpftrace` startup.
+The first action block uses the special `begin` probe, which fires once during `bpftrace` startup.
 This probe is used to print a header, indicating that the tracing has started.

 The second action block uses two probes, one for `open` and one for `openat`, and defines an action that prints the file being `open` ed as well as the `pid` and `comm` of the process that execute the syscall.